 The atmosphere is truly Parisian with all the cafés having scattered tables along the river banks and stylish people enjoying a cinnamon bun with their cup of coffee chatting about anything and everything.
 The River Boats are an integral part of the riverside’s appeal; sit down for a glass of wine and enjoy the truly unique atmosphere.

 I could go on and on about all the amazing things that Turku has to offer.
 In addition to the aforementioned aspects the surrounding areas are also of interest; The Turku Archipelago is one of a kind in the world, and I really recommend visiting it.
 I can guarantee its magical appeal because we have had a Summer house on one of the islands, Nauvo, for decades.

 Food & Drink

 Turku is the Food Capital of Finland.
 In the past 10 years the restaurant scene in the city has evolved with giant leaps and today it is truly a foodie’s heaven.
 I could easily list here my 10 favourite restaurants but to keep things in check these are my top 3 picks from the food scene in Turku:

 This is a fine dining heaven!
-I recommend this place even for those who would not generally go for the fine dining option because despite the different appearance of the dishes the flavours are truly authentic and absolutely amazing.
+I recommend this place even for those who would not generally go for the fine dining option because despite the fancy appearance of the dishes the flavours are truly authentic and absolutely amazing.
+Atmosphere is not fussy at all, so it doesn’t matter if you’re not wearing your tails here.
 But you need to book early; the place is small and extremely popular.

 Karu Izakaya is the best place I know for trying out a less familiar selection of Japanese delicacies.
 You can take a selection of tapas-sort of portions and thus try a bit of everything.
 But I gotta say, their ramen is to die for!

 This restaurant has the best location in the city!
-Sitting on this place’s terrace, watching people walk or cycle by, you really feel like you would be in Paris.
+Sitting on their terrace, watching people walk or cycle by, you really feel like you are in Paris.